maximtiourin/Heroes.ReplayParser/README.md

 # Heroes.ReplayParser

+Modified by Maxim Tiourin to have console application output specific JSON structure

 A C# library for parsing Heroes of the Storm replay files (.StormReplay), currently developed and used by HOTSLogs.com

 Explanation